It is a valuable resource for your homestead (that’s FREE) and I’ll share 10+ ways on how you can put it to work.

 Have you ever heard ‘like dissolves like”?
 I have found over the years this old saying rings true, and wood ash is no exception.

-To clean your fireplace windows, get you a damp sponge and dip it into the potash, then scrub your glass and watch the soot buildup fade away.
+To clean your fireplace windows, get a damp sponge and dip it into the potash, then scrub your glass and watch the soot buildup fade away.

-#4 Chicken Dust Bath
+#4 Wood Ash For Your Chicken Dust Bath

 If you’ve ever witnessed your chickens rolling around in the dirt looking like they are having spasms, then you have seen them take a dust bath.